 This is not the same thing as literary criticism or analysis.
 See the Analysis or Criticism tab for more information.

 Analysis or criticism is most common in humanities papers, but can appear in any field.
 Unlike studies or experiments, these papers will primarily look at one text, event, phenomenon, or trend and create an argument for how that text/event/phenomenon/trend can be understood, by closely examining the subject in question and calling attention to key details while citing experts in the field to help support the conclusions they're drawing.
-Unlike a literature review, these papers will have a clear argument that they are making, but like a literature review, they might not have the traditional sections that a study or experiment would have.
+These papers will have a clear argument that they are making, but they might not have the traditional sections that a study or experiment would have.

 Although the URJ doesn't publish writing that isn't research, there are other opportunities on campus for publication.